KlashbeN/BrowseAMall/README.md

 ####Planned features
 * Our team hopes to add more malls to the website.
 * Refine the forum further.
-* Adding in bootstrap to ease view on different mobile or tablet devices.
-* Once we have the website done, we would like to implement an iOS application with similar features found on the website.

 ##References
 [J Query MultiComplete](http://tomhallam.github.io/jQuery-Multicomplete/)